1. Introduction / background

 It is the responsibility of Cost Centre Managers (CCMs) to ensure the effective implementation of these guidelines in the areas under their responsibility or control, by:

-- ensuring workplace audits are conducted annually and corrective actions are implemented where practicable and monitored thereafter
+- ensuring workplace audits are conducted annually and corrective actions are developed and implemented where practicable and monitored thereafter

 - ensuring that adequate resources are available for the undertaking of the workplace audits and the implementation of corrective actions